sruthipeter/gender-stereotypes/README.md

 # gender-stereotypes
 Code for major thesis around gender stereotypes in romantic relationships.
 Read the full report [here](report.pdf).
+You can see the analysis and experiments in the Jupyter notebook, available [here](gender-stereotypes.ipynb).
+The notebook was built using [Jupyter](http://jupyter.org/) along with the [IRKernel](https://github.com/IRkernel/IRkernel)